History of Cox’s Honey

+Cox’s Honey has a rich and honored history.
 Delaun Mills Cox started the bee business about 1880 with a few colonies of bees as a side-line to other farming operations in Orderville, Utah.
-He produced honey to supply about the only sweet obtainable for his family and that small community.
+The honey he produced was the only sweet obtainable for his family and that small community.

 Thirty-three years later he came to Shelley, Idaho, and started keeping bees again as a hobby, but made more money as a hobbyist beekeeper during World War I than from all his previous holdings.
 During the following years honey prices became depressed, and in 1925 his son Orville S. Cox took over his bee business, which became his tool of trade for his livelihood and raising his family.

 Orville produced, packaged, and sold clover honey.
 He also offered and sold comb honey.
 Overtime, Orville established his honey as a benchmark in superiority and purity.
 He marketed his honey under the trade name of “Cox Honey Farms.”
 Through a unique process, he created and established “Delicious Creamed Honey” which is recognized all over the nation as one of the best flavored and firm textured honey in the United States.
 Nothing is added nor taken away from nature’s finest sweet.